Skip navigation

 Students are admitted directly to research labs of a faculty member.
 Research labs meet regularly to coordinate ongoing projects in the lab, to provide supervision of thesis and dissertation projects, and afford individualized mentoring.
 Graduate students engage in all aspects of the research process and are expected to contribute to ongoing studies in the lab, complete their thesis and dissertation program requirements, and disseminate their work through peer-reviewed publications in top-tier journals and presentations at national conferences.
 Many labs provide mentorship in grant writing and involvement in funded research such as clinical trials.
 Find a full listing of all Clinical Psychology Research Labs here

-Students complete a one-year full-time APA-accredited predoctoral internship.
-Over the last six years, 100% of our students were placed at top ranked internship sites.
+• Students complete a one-year full-time APA-accredited predoctoral internship.
+In recent years, 100% of our students were placed at top ranked APA-accredited internship sites.

 Graduate Assistantships are generally available for all students throughout their four-year training program (students completing predoctoral internship in the 5th year are paid through the internship site).
 Graduate assistantships support students by providing both a full tuition scholarship and a 9-12 month stipend.
 Graduate assistantships include teaching and research assistantships, and paid clinical externship positions in training sites throughout the area.
 Opportunities exist for undergraduate teaching.